We Love Water – Except When Money Or Effort Is Required

 That’s how we are with water.
 We want simple answers; we want one-word answers.
 We want someone to tell us in one simple sentence what the magic, gold-standard product is that we can buy and forever have the best water in the world.
 Of course, when our water is poisoned, then we shout “why didn’t anyone tell us?”

 The truth about water more often than not chases people away.
 It requires thought, study, insight, patience, and most vitally, money to protect and deliver what we all deserve, the best.
+Over the past few weeks I lived through the most frustrating example of people being cheap about water that I have witnessed in 30 years.

 Two years ago a long-time friend and client asked me to design a reverse osmosis system for a new food product company that she became part of.
 Designing what she wanted required a 3″ dedicated water line.
 This is not something readily found in an office building, so being that water was the most important ingredient in this product, I went on a bandwagon early to assure that her installation would work properly.
 However, as time proceeded and I was asked to look at facilities she was considering, the mere mention of proper water service sent the landlords off into a moronic stare, eyes glazing over to any further conversation I tried to engage in.
 Adding insult-to-injury my client also completely became oblivious to my advice, and in the end, with the wisdom from her partners, the local utility, and plumbers, she elected to use a 2″ line.
 Making matter worse, when I assured her that a 2″ in-house virtually guaranteed that the outside meter was only 1 1/2″, far too small to operate my design, she went silent.